readyapi/cligenius/docs/tutorial/subcommands/nested-subcommands.md

 ## Recap

-That's it, you can just add **Types** applications one inside another as much as you want and create complex *CLI programs* while writing simple code.
+That's it, you can just add **Cligenius** applications one inside another as much as you want and create complex *CLI programs* while writing simple code.

 You can probably achieve a simpler *CLI program* design that's easier to use than the example here.
-But if your requirements are complex, **Types** helps you build your *CLI app* easily.
+But if your requirements are complex, **Cligenius** helps you build your *CLI app* easily.

 !!! tip
     Auto completion helps a lot, specially with complex programs.